 What is Hay House Publishing?

-Hay House is a publishing company offering books and courses relating to self-help, new thought, and spirituality.
+Hay House Publishing is a publishing company that offers books and courses related to self-help, new thought, and spirituality.

-Founded by Louise Hay back in 1984, Hay House now has over 30 years of experience providing books by authors such as the late Dr. Wayne Dyer.
+Founded by Louise Hay in 1984, Hay House Publishing has around 40 years of experience providing books by authors such as the late Dr. Wayne Dyer.

 Hay House Products & Prices

-Hay House has a fairly extensive range of products and services, which we’ll focus on later in more detail.
-For the purposes of this article, we will be taking a closer look at the products that are most relevant to authors and publishers.
+Hay House Publishing has a fairly extensive range of products and services, which we’ll focus on later in more detail.
+For the purpose of this article, we will be taking a closer look at the products that are most relevant to authors and publishers.

 In general, these are the products and programs offered by Hay House: